LSAT Question Analysis #2

 In light of their generally helpful nature, these questions ought to be basically “guaranteed points” for practiced LSAT-takers and should be doable in not much more than 30 seconds each.
 The proper method for achieving such positive results is to address each rule in turn, applying it to every answer choice and eliminating those choices that violate that rule.
 Students may even wish to note violated rule numbers next to eliminated wrong answer choices.
 This approach is far more efficient and less error-prone than the alternative of starting from the answer choices for this question type.

 After identifying that Question 7 is, in fact, a Complete and Accurate List, go back to the rules and grab Rule 1.
-This rule states that R \rightarrow M. Now, apply that rule to each answer choice in turn.
-Rule 1 doesn’t apply to Answer A, since A doesn’t mention R (recall that A \rightarrow B says nothing when A is absent).
-Answer B contains R, so it will be eliminated unless it also contains M. However, B does contain M, so it gets to stay.
-C doesn’t contain R, so move along.
-D contains R but not M, so D is out.
-Finally, E doesn’t contain R, so it stays as well.
+This rule states that .
+Now, apply that rule to each answer choice in turn.
+Rule 1 doesn’t apply to Answer A, since A doesn’t mention (recall that says nothing when is absent).
+Answer B contains , so it will be eliminated unless it also contains .
+However, B does contain , so it gets to stay.
+C doesn’t contain , so move along.
+D contains but not , so D is out.
+Finally, E doesn’t contain , so it stays as well.
 This whole process, with practice, takes perhaps five seconds.
 After consideration of Rule 1, the answer choices for Question 7 should look like this:

 A